0DEStyle/Codewars-CSharp-1-8-Kyu/README.md

 C# Solutions

 This is a repository for Codewars C# challenge solutions.

+You can find Challenge Link and question at the start, then solutions in the middle and test cases at the very end.

 All solutions are programmed by ODEStyle.
+Some solutions include System.Linq, for convenient class methods.

 What is Codewars?